zicht/z/README.md

 # Z #
 z is the universal Zicht developer tool.
-It is used to create projects, release management, deployment and more.
+It is used to create projects, do release management, deployment and more.

 ## Command overview ##
+The following commands are currently supported.

 ### release:build ###
 Create a build for a specific environment